Dynamics of Pseudoentanglement: Ensemble pseudothermalization in automaton circuits

 \begin{proof} See Appendix~\ref{app:proof2}. \end{proof}

-We again relate pseudoentanglement (the LHS of Eq.~\eqref{eq:thm_nophases} being small) to the non-uniformity of certain probability distributions over subsets; except unlike the previous case, Eq.~\eqref{eq:thm_randomphase}, here we have contributions from a family of distributions $\{ \Phi_{m+\delta \leftarrow K}[p]\}_{\delta = 0}^m$, rather than from the single distribution $\Phi_{m\leftarrow K}[p]$.
+This statement again relates distinguishability between quantum state ensembles [left hand side of Eq.~\eqref{eq:thm_nophases}] to the non-uniformity of certain probability distributions over subsets [right hand side of Eq.~\eqref{eq:thm_nophases}].
+However, unlike Eq.~\eqref{eq:thm_randomphase}, here we have contributions from a family of distributions $\{ \Phi_{m+\delta \leftarrow K}[p]\}_{\delta = 0}^m$, rather than from the single distribution $\Phi_{m\leftarrow K}[p]$.
 If we view $p$ as arising from a Markov chain on $\Sigma_K$ induced by a random automaton circuit dynamics, then the emergence of pseudoentanglement is again related---albeit in a less straightforward way---to the mixing of the associated Markov chains $\Phi_{m+\delta\leftarrow K}[p]$ on $\Sigma_{m+\delta}$, for all $\delta = 0, 1, \dots, m$.

-Having reduced the problem of pseudothermalization to that of equilibration of certain Markov chains (namely random walks over the subset spaces $\{\Sigma_m\}$, Fig.~\ref{fig:automaton}(b)), we are now in a position to study the problem quantitatively by leveraging known results on these processes, including those reviewed in Sec.~\ref{sec:review_cutoff} and \ref{sec:review_ip_rw}.
-In the following sections we consider several automaton gate sets $\mathcal{G}$ and initial state distributions, and analyze the associated classical Markov chains to characterize the process of pseudothermalization.
+Having reduced the problem of ensemble pseudothermalization to that of equilibration of certain Markov chains [random walks over the subset spaces $\{\Sigma_m\}$, Fig.~\ref{fig:automaton}(b)], we are now in a position to study the problem quantitatively by leveraging known results on these processes, including those reviewed in Sec.~\ref{sec:review_cutoff} and \ref{sec:review_ip_rw}.
+In the following sections we consider several automaton gate sets $\mathcal{G}$ and initial state distributions, and analyze the associated classical Markov chains to characterize the process of ensemble pseudothermalization.